 The Teachers’ Retirement System of the City of New York (TRS)—one of the largest pension systems in the country—provides New York City public school teachers with retirement, disability, and death benefit services.
 Teachers can also opt into the NYCDOE’s Tax-Deferred Annuity Program, a supplemental retirement plan that allows members to defer taxes on their contributions and any investment earnings from those contributions until they withdraw the money as income.

-As a New York City Teaching Fellow, you may be eligible to enroll in the AmeriCorps Program.
-AmeriCorps is a national network of service programs that connects more than 80,000 Americans each year to serve our country’s most critical needs in areas including environmental issues, disaster relief and education.
+As an NYC Teaching Fellow, you may be eligible for a one-time, federal AmeriCorps award based on your certifying subject area and if you accept a full-time teaching position in the Bronx.
+The national AmeriCorps is a network of service programs that connects more than 100,000 Americans each year to serve our country’s most critical needs in areas including environmental issues, disaster relief, and education.

-AmeriCorps Education Awards are dependent on federal funding and award sizes are subject to change annually.
-As a result, we cannot guarantee eligibility for next year’s Teaching Fellows.
-Candidates will be notified as soon as their eligibility is determined, most likely at pre-service training.
-For more information, visit edaward.org and americorps.gov.
+AmeriCorps availability is dependent on federal funding and the award size is subject to change annually.
+As a result, candidates will be notified as soon as eligibility is determined, most likely during pre-service training.

 Additional resources: Teachers’ Retirement System of the City of New York